BK96r/Guild/README.md

- Open Cypress with the following command: "npx cypress open" Run Cypress with the following command: "npx cypress run" Click on a test file to run the tests.
+ Open Cypress with the following command: "npx cypress open" Run Cypress with the following command: "npx cypress run"

 Writing Tests

-Tests should be written in TypeScript and stored in the cypress/integration folder.
-You can run a test by clicking on the file in the Cypress UI or by running npx cypress run --spec "cypress/integration/filename.spec.ts".
+Tests should be written in TypeScript and stored in the cypress/e2e folder.
+You can run a test by running npx cypress run --spec "cypress/integration/filename.spec.ts".

 Configuration